A healthy lifestyle is recommended before conception and during pregnancy.

-Did you know that the formation of mature sperm takes approximately 2 months and the maturation of eggs takes about 100 days before ovulation?
-Your reproductive health today is therefore the product of your health, diet, environment and lifestyle decisions from 2-3 months prior.
+Did you know that the formation of mature sperm takes approximately two months and the maturation of eggs takes about 100 days before ovulation?
+Your reproductive health today is therefore the product of your health, diet, environment and lifestyle decisions from two to three months prior.

 There are many factors beyond your control that may influence your fertility, but you can still do many things to maximise your chances of conception now.

 - Stop smoking and recreational drug use

 - Avoid alcohol consumption